genome/ptero-apis/auth.md

 The auth service provides the following benefits:

 - Removes requirement for individual services to authenticate (authN) and authorize (authZ) users.
-- Encapsulates access requirements of services with each individual service.
+- Encapsulates security needs of services.
+For example, workflow does not need to concern itself with the security model for shell-command.

 ## Definitions